 AGY 201 PLANT SCIENCE: 5 hours.
-Prerequisite: BIO 101 or BIO 111.
+Prerequisite: BIO 101.
 Four discussions and one two-hour laboratory period.
 Basic introductory course designed to familiarize students interested in agriculture with some of the basic principles and theories involved in field crop production.
 Fall, Spring and Winter.